Cangjians/libcangjie/docs/filters.md

 ## Output filtering

-Often when using libcangjie2 you will get lists of characters (for example, which characters correspond to the code "d*d" ?).
+Often when using libcangjie you will get lists of characters (for example, which characters correspond to the code "d*d" ?).

 It is possible to filter these lists so you only get the characters you are